trysharpen/versionna/README.md

   - programmatically
   - CLI

-You can create your own integration with `manticore-migration` using the programmatically way.
-You can see the **examples** directory in this repository.
+You can create your own integration with `manticore-migration` using the programmatically way as you can see in hte **examples** directory in this repository.

+In each section of these documentation you will see both: programmatically and CLI version to create, migrate, rollback, list applied and pending migrations.
 ### Create migration

 ### Apply migration